 Accommodation or travel 'in connection with, or for the purpose of facilitating', meal entertainment e.g. taxi fares or an overnight stay are also an allowable part of this benefit and there is no limit to the number claims you can make.

-Meal entertainment can be accessed in two ways:
+You can access meal entertainment in two ways:

-- card - apply for and use the Meal Entertainment Card to pay for meals and drinks consumed in a restaurant or cafe.
+- Meal Entertainment Card - apply for and use the Meal Entertainment Card to pay for meals and drinks consumed in a restaurant or cafe.

 A combination of the two methods can be used, however, double claims (i.e. use their meal entertainment card and then apply for reimbursement) cannot be made.

 The maximum amount that can be claimed under meal entertainment is $2,649.
 This is a combined limit of both meal entertainment (receipts) and the Meal Entertainment Card.

 Meal Entertainment is a reportable fringe benefit with a $5,000 ‘grossed up’ cap, and will be included on your income statement.
 This cap is separate to the $17,000 ‘grossed up’ salary packaging cap.

 The following conditions apply to all meal entertainment activities:

 - meals and drinks consumed must total more than $15

 - drinks (both alcohol and non-alcohol) can only be claimed if consumed in conjunction with a meal